verilog-to-routing/vtr-verilog-to-routing/README.md

 to generate FPGA speed and area results.
 VTR also includes a set of benchmark designs known to work with the design flow.

+# Documentation
+VTR's [full documentation](https://docs.verilogtorouting.org) includes tutorials, descriptions of the VTR design flow, and tool options.

+Also check out our [additional support resources](SUPPORT.md).

 # License
 Generally most code is under MIT license, with the exception of ABC which is distributed under its own (permissive) terms.
-Full license details can be found [here](LICENSE.md).
+See the [full license](LICENSE.md) for details.

 # Download
-For most users of VTR (rather than active developers) you should download the latest packaged (and regression tested) version of VTR from [here](https://verilogtorouting.org/download).
+For most users of VTR (rather than active developers) you should download the [latest offical VTR release](https://verilogtorouting.org/download), which has been fully regression tested.

-# Building
-On unix-like systems run `make` from the root VTR directory.

-For more details see [here](BUILDING.md).

-### Docker
-We provide a Dockerfile that sets up all the necessary packages for VTR to run.
-For more details see [here](dev/DOCKER_DEPLOY.md).

-# Documentation
-VTR's full documentation is available [here](https://docs.verilogtorouting.org).

-# Mailing Lists
-If you have questions, or want to keep up-to-date with VTR, consider joining our mailing lists:

-[VTR-Announce](https://groups.google.com/forum/#!forum/vtr-announce): VTR release announcements (low traffic)

-[VTR-Users](https://groups.google.com/forum/#!forum/vtr-users): Discussions about using VTR

-[VTR-Devel](https://groups.google.com/forum/#!forum/vtr-devel): Discussions about VTR development

-[VTR-Commits](https://groups.google.com/forum/#!forum/vtr-commits): VTR revision control commits

 # How to Cite
 The following paper may be used as a general citation for VTR: